ereinhardt/How-to/README.md

 # How to? (v.2.0-09-2025)

-by Erik Anton Reinhardt, Finn Jakob Reinhardt.
+by Erik Anton Reinhardt, Finn Jakob Reinhardt.<br>
 [MIT License]

 **Pre-Setup (Checklist):**